Blinken tells China it's in their interest to stop helping Russia

 Inskeep:

-But, Mr. Secretary, in October, the United States issued new regulations that denied Chinese firms access to the most advanced semiconductors, the most advanced chips.
+In October, the United States issued new regulations that denied Chinese firms access to the most advanced semiconductors and chips.
 How much has that one step altered the competition between these two countries?

 Sec.
 Blinken:

 One of the things that we're very focused on is making sure that when it comes to the highest end technology, we're not in the business of providing or selling things that could be turned against us to undermine our own security.
 And so what we've done, as we've said, is to work to build a very high fence around a very small yard, because this is not about decoupling our economies.
-It's not about cutting off trade and investment with China, things that are beneficial to us and beneficial to them as long as it's done fairly.
+It's not about cutting off trade and investment with China.
 And as I mentioned a little while ago, we remain the number one market for Chinese products around the world, and there remains significant American investment in China.
 But when it comes to sensitive technology, we're going to be very, very sure that the most sensitive technology does not wind up where it could turn around and hurt us.

 Inskeep: